Marlente/PersonalWebpage/README.md

 ###Further Development

 ##1.
 Purpose
 This page is dedicated to mirror my personal development as well as to express my self and share stories and insights.
 Further building this page as a project helped me to learn coding in the first place.
 It's just the starting point as I plan to manage all kinds of things via this webpage.
+####Founders and Coders
+Eager to know if you guys reading all the stuff I wrote, if so feel free to prove it by letting me know your favorite book! :D
+I actually planned to build this personal webpage before deciding to apply for the bootcamp.
+Luckily it turned out that I can build in couple of the projects you demand: comment box, project gallery, website.

 ##2.
 Setup
 ###Blog